Case Study

 How ECPC is Leveraging LigoLab’s LIS System to Streamline Pathology Lab Workflow and Expand Laboratory Operations

-Dr. Elizabeth Rinehart and Dr. Michael Hitchcock are young, talented pathologists.
-They represent a bright future for Eastern Connecticut Pathology Consultants (ECPC), a fast-growing practice that provides pathology services, physician office laboratory management (POLs), and advanced diagnostic testing for hospitals, cancer centers, physician office laboratories, and patients throughout southern New England.
+Dr. Elizabeth Rinehart and Dr. Michael Hitchcock are young, talented pathologists who represent a bright future for Eastern Connecticut Pathology Consultants (ECPC), a fast-growing practice that provides pathology services, physician office laboratory management, and advanced diagnostic testing for hospitals, cancer centers, physician office laboratories, and patients throughout southern New England.

-Recently, both doctors, along with Kristen Conley, Chief Information Officer at ECPC, shared what they experienced in 2020 and 2021 - a challenging time that included an aggressive timeline to implement LigoLab’s all-in-one laboratory information system (LIS) platform during a global pandemic and while establishing their “new normal.”
+Recently, both doctors, along with Kristen Conley, Chief Information Officer at ECPC, shared their experiences from 2020 and 2021: a challenging time that included an aggressive timeline to implement LigoLab's all-in-one laboratory information system (LIS) platform during a global pandemic, while establishing their new normal.

-In part one of this lab information system case study, we highlighted how ECPC’s partnership with LigoLab began quickly after a phone conversation between one of the practice’s pathologists and a colleague working at another practice in Colorado.
-Additionally, Conley explained how the call couldn’t have come at a better time.
-ECPC was underwhelmed by the usability, flexibility, and responsiveness of other pathology lab management systems put forth by laboratory information system software vendors in the marketplace while searching for anatomic pathology LIS software that best aligned with their business plans.
+In part one of this lab information system case study, we highlighted how ECPC's partnership with LigoLab began quickly after a phone conversation between one of the practice's pathologists and a colleague working at another practice in Colorado.
+Conley explained that the call couldn't have come at a better time; ECPC was underwhelmed by the usability, flexibility, and responsiveness of other pathology lab management systems offered by leading laboratory information system vendors.

 Discover More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company